 Merchants suffering their ships being ravaged and captured by pirates often wonder out loud if they shouldn't start putting a few anti-ship weapons on their cargo ships so they can fight back.
 Bad ideas.
 As a general rule, merchant ships cannot be armed, armored, and combat crewed enough to fight off a pirate attack, not without increasing the amortized and operating cost and reducing the cargo capacity to the point where the ship cannot turn a profit.

 A "Q-ship" is a military warship disguised as a merchant vessel, traveling in a cargo convoy, intending to fatally surprise hostile convoy raiders during times of war.
 They would also work against piracy, and most merchants would be overjoyed to allow such a military vessel to travel with them.
 However since a Q-ship is a warship, it carries no cargo and returns no profit at all.
 Other than the "profit" of making all the pirates real skittish.
 In any event it belongs to the military, not to the merchant.

 In Peter Hamilton's The Night's Dawn Trilogy, merchant starships can be armed yet still carry cargo with profit (by author fiat, i.e., because Peter Hamilton said so).
 The merchants tell everybody that the weapons are an anti-pirate measure (and because the ships sometimes hire out at mercenary warships).
-However some merchants ships actually commit piracy if they are sure no one will see or live to tell.
-In other words they are pirates hiding in plain sight.
+However some merchants ships actually commit piracy if they are sure no one will see or live to tell (which includes crewmembers with loose lips, who will suffer regrettable "accidents").
+In other words such merchant ships are pirates hiding in plain sight.